pensjonatus/flash-fiction/blog/confidant.md

 ---
-title: 'Confidant'
+title: Confidant
 date: '2015-05-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "He is the strong type, a business shark, but also a real man," Dora said.
 "The